csutorasa/XOutput/README.md

 | 0       | 0       | Axis is always at the lower end, input is ignored |
 | 50      | 50      | Axis is always centered, input is ignored         |
 | 100     | 100     | Axis is always at the upper end, input is ignored |

-After these you can close the configuration window.
-You can save the settings in the File menu.

-The emulation can be started with the start button next to the Edit.
-If the emulation is started, you can check in the windows settings, or just select File/Game controllers, that opens the windows calibration for you.